Power 9 Pro Testimonials

 About Magic: the Gathering

 Magic the Gathering (MTG) is the brain child of Richard Garfield who through Wizards of the Coast published the first set of Magic cards in 1993.
 That set was titled Alpha, followed shortly by Beta and then Unlimited.
-The most recently printed set is titled Zendikar and in 2010 Worldwake and Rise of the Eldarzi are slated for print.
 Magic to this day is a favorite pass-time for people of all ages, played worldwide.
 There is even a Pro Tour with four large events, aptly called "Magic: the Gathering Pro Tour," as well as a series of Grand Prix.
 The events are distributed through out the world.
-In 2009 alone, Magic the Gathering had Pro Tour and Grand Prix stops in Kyoto Japan, Honolulu USA, Rome Italy, Sao Palo Brazil and many, many more!
-2010 brings Magic players just as exciting a year, with events from Pro Tour San Diego to Grand Prix Oakland--the backyard of world-reknowned player Luis Scott-Vargas, or LSV for short--to Grand Prix Kuala Lumpur (Malaysia).
-Here's the full 2010 Grand Prix Schedule.
 Some of the Pro Players from Magic's Pro Tours include Ben Lundquist, Luis Scott-Vargas (LSV), Gerry Thompson, Patrick Chapin, John Finkle, and Shuhei Nakamura.

 MTG cards are not just for playing a game.
 Magic: the Gathering is technically called a collectible card game--or CCG or TCG (Trading Card Game).
 This means Magic cards carry individual values, ranging from a few cents a piece to in some cases, over $1000 each.
 There is one group of cards with especially high value--much of this is the result of Wizards of the Coast promising to never reprint the cards; this means they're extremely scarce.
 These cards are called the "Power 9."
 They are Black Lotus, Mox Pearl, Mox Sapphire, Mox Jet, Mox Ruby, Mox Emerald, Ancestral Recall, Time Walk and Timetwister.
 In addition to being very rare, the Power 9 each possess very powerful effects within the Magic game.
 These are not the only powerful and valuable cards.
 Cards from Arabian Nights, the first expansion set to the "Core Set" (Alpha, Beta, and Unlimited), are also especially valuable due to their limited print runs.